SeniorMars/attendenceForm/README.md

 > nohup python -u form.py &

 This makes it a background process and allows the script to run as intended.
-Not test on mac, but as long as you have nohup it should work.
+Not tested on mac, but as long as you have nohup it should work.